The Story of Simon Simopath

 The Story of Simon Simopath is the debut album by British psychedelic band Nirvana, released by Island Records in 1967.
 Described by Melody Makers Chris Welch as a "science fiction pantomime album", the songs are linked with a story on the back cover which details the dream of Simon Simopath to fly.
+In constructing a narrative storyline to connect the songs, The Story of Simon Simopath can be considered the very first full-length rock opera, predating both The Pretty Things' December 1968 entry S.F.
+Sorrow and The Who's May 1969 release Tommy by over a year.
 "Pentecost Hotel" was released as a single with the non-album b-side, "Feelin' Shattered".
 "Wings of Love" was the next single, also with a non-album b-side, "Requiem to John Coltrane".
 "Girl in the Park", from the second album, All of Us, featured the b-side, "C Side In Ocho Rios", which is an instrumental version of "In the Courtyard of the Stars".

 Story

 On the back cover is a text story, "The Story of Simon Simopath: A Science Fiction Pantomime", which links the song titles.
 It deals with a boy named Simon Simopath who dreams of having wings.
 He is lonely, and after reaching adulthood goes to work in a "computer office block".
 He suffers a nervous breakdown and is unable to find help in a mental institution, but gets aboard a rocket and meets a centaur who will be his friend and a tiny goddess named Magdalena, who works at Pentecost Hotel.
 Simon and Magdalena fall in love and get married, followed by a jazzy party.

-The title of the album is a possible reference to William Burroughs' novel Naked Lunch, which coins the word to describe several escapees from a mental institution.
+The title of the album is a possible reference to William Burroughs' novel Naked Lunch, which coins the word simopath to describe several escapees from a mental institution.
 In this context, the word refers to 'a citizen convinced he is an ape or other citizen'.